Follow these steps to install GrassBlade LRS on your own hosting platform.

 You can use other tools for installation like FTP, SSH, and FileZilla.
 Make sure your hosting meets the System Requirements

 Uploading to your Server

 Login to your cPanel account and open File Manager.

 Go to the document/http root.
 The folder can be named public_html, htdocs, /var/www or anything else depending on your server and configuration.

-Step 6: Select your file and click Extract option.
+Select your file and click the Extract option.

-Make sure the path points to the “grassblade-lrs” folder, and click Extract File(s) button.
+Make sure the path points to the “grassblade-lrs” folder, and click the Extract File(s) button.

-Close the extraction window, and press reload to see extracted files.
+When the process is completed, close the extraction window, and press the reload button to see the extracted files.

-In your browser, go to: http://www.yourdomain.com/grassblade-lrs you will be redirected to http://www.yourdomain.com/grassblade-lrs/Configure/Database
+In your browser, go to https://www.yourdomain.com/grassblade-lrs it will be redirected to https://www.yourdomain.com/grassblade-lrs/Configure/Database